 You Might Also Like: 7 Tools and Resources to Increase Productivity

 Clean Your Desk

 If you work from home, clean your desk off on Sunday so you start the week with a clean desk.
 Put anything you’ll need for Monday’s projects front and center.
 If you don’t work from home, this is something best done Friday afternoon before you leave for the weekend.

 Schedule Social Media For the Week

 If you’re a fellow blogger, that is.
 I like to do almost all of my social media posts for Facebook and Twitter on Sunday so I don’t have to think about it during the week.
-It only takes 15-20 minutes on Sunday, and it saves me 5-10 minutes per day for the rest of the week.
+It only takes 15-20 minutes on Sunday, and it saves me time the rest of the week.

 Clean the House